 Instead of changing the menu, change the ingredients.

 Generally speaking, turning a non-vegan dish into a vegan one can be as simple as an ingredient swap.
-Obviously, this doesn’t work for every recipe every time, but many times the best solutions are also the easiest ones.
+Substitutions don’t work for every recipe every time, but many times the best solutions are also the easiest ones.

 Here are common non-vegan ingredients found in many classic Thanksgiving dishes, with a few tips on how to make them vegan-friendly.